Setting Up a DigitalOcean Managed MySQL Database and Adding It to SpinupWP

 If this is the first time you are adding a database to the default VPC network, you’ll be presented with the “Getting Started” wizard.
 Click on the Get Started button.

-The database server will be secured, and the wizard will present you with the details to connect to the database.
+The wizard will present you with the details to connect to the database.
 The default connection details will be that of the public network.